yinotherhino/Starwarsapi/README.md

-# week-one-sq012

-## Problem Description:

-You are to create a SPA (single page application) application using HTML, CSS and JavaScript.
-It shows all characters from a star wars API (https://swapi.dev/api/people).
-Read the documentation and implement as follows.

 ### Process ?

 1. Display an image for each of the characters.
 Preferrably a unique image for each but you could also choose to use a dummy image for all of them.